 The show takes its title from an essay by Lamelas’s artist friend Raúl Escari, who writes that, unlike artworks that try to disguise how they are made, maintaining an illusion that exceeds their materials, Lamelas’s works reveal the activity of their making, the fiction of their production.

 David Lamelas: Fiction of a Production is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Carla Acevedo-Yates, Associate Curator.
-Lead support for this exhibition is provided by the MSU Federal Credit Union.
+Lead support for this exhibition is provided by MSU Federal Credit Union.
 Special thanks to the Institute for Studies on Latin American Art (ISLAA) and to its President and Founder, Ariel Aisiks.
-Additional support is provided by Bonnie Ann Larson, the Eli and Edythe Broad endowed exhibitions fund, and the Consulate General of Argentina in Chicago.
+Additional support is provided by Bonnie Ann Larson, the Eli and Edythe Broad endowed exhibitions fund, the Consulate General of Argentina in Chicago, Atwood Forestry Products, and The Michigan State University Shadows Collection.